cnnrrss/ten-x-coder/frameworks/aws/QuickSight.md

 ### Security

-Restrict access to a data set using [row level security](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html)
+Restrict access to a data set using [row level security](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html).
+This can be done before or after the dataset is shared.
+Only the people you shared with can see the data.
+By adding row-level security you can further control their access.

+**Steps to Row level security**
+- Create data set rules for Rls (grant access, or deny access)
+- Apply row-level permissions by using a file or query that contains the data set rules
+- Choose your permissions data set, and assign policies to users and groups.
+- To apply the data set rules, add the permissions data set to the data set.

 #### Managing Users